aamster/aamster.github.io/_posts/2024-10-03-sequence_to_sequence_models_1.md

 scholar:
   bibliography: 2024-10-03-sequence_to_sequence_translation.bib
 toc:
-  beginning: true
+  sidebar: left
 ---

 In this article, I'll introduce language modeling using deep learning and will focus on the problem of translation.

 I'll cover how language was modeled using deep learning prior to transformers, which was by using recurrent neural networks (RNNs).

-I'll compare  {% cite DBLP:journals/corr/BahdanauCB14 %} which introduces the idea of attention in RNNs, with a paper published around the same time {% cite 10.5555/2969033.2969173 %} which does not use attention.
+I'll compare  <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite> which introduces the idea of attention in RNNs, with a paper published around the same time <d-cite key="10.5555/2969033.2969173"></d-cite> which does not use attention.
 I'll explain in detail what attention is and why it was introduced, as well as try to reproduce the results from these papers.
-The results from these papers are actually contradictory; {% cite 10.5555/2969033.2969173 %} reported better performance than {% cite DBLP:journals/corr/BahdanauCB14 %}, however the latter is well known and influential for introducing attention.
+The results from these papers are actually contradictory; <d-cite key="10.5555/2969033.2969173"></d-cite> reported better performance than <d-cite key="DBLP:journals/corr/BahdanauCB14"></d-cite>, however the latter is well known and influential for introducing attention.
 This is surprising to me, and shows that researchers found the idea of attention to be useful regardless of the performance reported in these papers.

 In the next article I'll cover how language is modeled today using transformers.